Cannabis Information for Consumers

 Teens and Young Adults

-Studies have shown that full brain development is not complete until age 25.
+Studies have shown that brain development is not complete until age 25.
 Adolescence is a critical period of brain development, especially for parts of the brain responsible for cognition (learning, attention, etc.), memory, decision-making, and emotional regulation.
 These parts of the brain have many endocannabinoid receptors, so cannabinoids like THC, the primary psychoactive component of cannabis, can play an influential role in how they function.

 Cannabis use during this pivotal period of development increases the chances of short-term and long-term negative impacts on these parts of the brain.
 It also may increase the risk of mental health issues, including depression, anxiety, and serious mental illnesses like psychotic disorders.

-Under a provider's certification and care, medical cannabis may be available to patients younger than 21.
-As a parent or guardian, however, it is important to be aware of the effects cannabis consumption during adolescence can have on your child's brain and mental health.
+• As a parent or guardian, it is important to be aware of the effects cannabis consumption during adolescence can have on your child's brain and mental health.
 It's also important to learn how to effectively talk about these risks with your children.

 Pregnant and Breastfeeding

-There's no known safe amount of marijuana use during pregnancy or while breastfeeding.
+There's no known safe amount of cannabis use during pregnancy or while breastfeeding.
 In 2018, the American Academy of Pediatrics released its first official guidelines, advising women who are pregnant or nursing to avoid cannabis use.
-Like many other substances, cannabis ingested by a pregnant person can be passed to the baby.
+Like many other substances, cannabis consumed by a pregnant person can be passed to the baby.
 It is important to remember that cannabis smoke has many of the same chemicals as tobacco smoke, which are known to be harmful during pregnancy.

-Studies show that marijuana use during pregnancy may be harmful to a baby's health and cause a variety of problems with their development.
+Studies show that cannabis use during pregnancy may be harmful to a baby's health and cause a variety of problems with their development.
 If you choose to continue using cannabis, it is recommended that you reduce both how much and how often you use until research tells us more.
 Talk to your doctor if you use cannabis for medical reasons.
 There may be other, safer choices to treat medical problems during pregnancy.

 Cannabis Use Disorder

 Cannabis consumption becomes problematic when it starts to have negative impacts an individual's life.
 Continued problematic cannabis consumption can lead to a condition called Cannabis Use Disorder.
-Some common signs of Cannabis Use Disorder include:
+Some common signs of Cannabis Use Disorder (CUD) include:

 • Craving cannabis